 How pollution reduces the life span as well as the quality of life?

-Air pollution comprises of gases and solid particles.
-Most of the pollutants present in the air are carcinogenic, (substances which can cause cancer).
+Air pollution comprises gases and solid particles.
+Most of the pollutants present in the air are carcinogenic, (substances that can cause cancer).
 Now, when we are outdoors and inhaling the air, we are more likely to breathe in the toxic materials, in turn making ourselves at higher risk for diseases like bronchitis and asthma.

 Due to prolonged exposure to harmful gases, the immune system of the body is also affected, which reduces the body’s natural defense system to act against diseases.